At a meeting on Wednesday 30th March, 2016, Wokingham Borough Council’s Planning Committee approved the

 On the west side of the development there will be 126 new dwellings, to be built by David Wilson Homes.
 A road from Wellington Road to Shute End will pass in front of the houses but it is intended to provide access to the buildings and car parks on Elms Field rather than to act as a through route.

-Work is expected to start on the first phase in May 2017 and the whole process is scheduled to be completed by the end of 2019.
+Work is expected to start on the first phase in the Autumn of 2017 and the whole process is scheduled to be completed by the end of 2019.